watson-developer-cloud/salesforce-sdk/examples/discovery/README.md

 Now it's time to start using the SDK!

 ## Using the SDK
-Head over to the Developer Console in your Salesforce, where we'll be putting our Apex code to call the Discovery service.
+Head over to the Developer Console in your Salesforce environment, where we'll be putting our Apex code to call the Discovery service.
 For most of the Discovery methods, we need to supply an environment ID.
 This corresponds to the environment we created in the Discovery tooling in the setup portion of this lab.
 Lucky for us, the SDK provides a `listEnvironments` method to get that ID.

 **Note:** If at any point in the coding section you would like to take a closer look at the many API endpoints and models in the Discovery service, you can go to the [Discovery API explorer](https://watson-api-explorer.mybluemix.net/apis/discovery-v1).
 This is a handy resource for future use, allowing you to see all of the operations, sample requests and responses, and to make sample API calls by inputting your credentials at the top of the page.